2024

 HBS Community Partners of Connecticut

 Community Partner’s (“CP”) mission is to enable HBS alumni to promote excellence in nonprofit leadership in CT through pro bono consulting, education, grant awards, and related initiatives that provide a rewarding opportunity to work together to benefit our community.
-We recognize that our success depends on the
+We recognize that our success depends on the efforts and contributions of our volunteers.
+We want to express our appreciation to the 55 volunteers who helped to make 2024 another successful year.

 ALUMNI VOLUNTEERS